open-telemetry/opentelemetry-specification/specification/trace/api.md

 Normally, the `TracerProvider` is expected to be accessed from a central place.
 Thus, the API SHOULD provide a way to set/register and access a global default `TracerProvider`.

-However, some applications may want to or have to use multiple `TracerProvider` instances, e.g. to have different settings (like `SpanProcessor`s) for each (and consequently to the `Tracer`s obtained from them), or because its easier with dependency injection frameworks.
+Notwithstanding any global `TracerProvider`, some applications may want to or have to use multiple `TracerProvider` instances, e.g. to have different configuration (like `SpanProcessor`s) for each (and consequently for the `Tracer`s obtained from them), or because its easier with dependency injection frameworks.
-Thus, implementations of `TracerProvider` SHOULD allow creating an arbitrary number of instances.
+Thus, implementations of `TracerProvider` SHOULD allow creating an arbitrary number of `TracerProvider` instances.

 ### TracerProvider operations